magic-gon/room-match/README.md

-# API Project - Docker Setup and Local Testing
+# Gonzalo Hernández' Room Match API - Docker Setup and Local Testing

 This repository contains the code for the room-match API project.
 In this guide, you will learn how to set up and run the API using Docker locally, as well as how to test it using the `api_request-payload.py` script.

-The `model-creation.ipnynb` is a code sample of some key functions for features generation, model training, end so on.
-It's just ilustrative.
-Note that the API itself has been hardcoded to emulate the Cupid API.

-`room_match_model.pkl` is the suposed trained model.

 # Directory Structure